 We know there is a lot of communication coming across your desks each and every day.
 But we also know that many of you are still left with important unanswered questions in spite of this.
 It can be hard to know whether you’ve just missed a key piece of information or whether that information simply does not exist!
 A lot of us are experiencing this feeling—a lack of certainty and understanding—and it comes on top of the stress, worry, and exhaustion I know many of you are also dealing with.

 So today I want to share some key pieces of information from the past weeks that we at The Federation believe may be useful as you and your teams develop go-forward plans for your organizations.
-Below are details about pandemic pay, protection against liability, children and youth, and incorporating an Indigenous lens in your go-forward plans.
+Below are details about protection against liability, children and youth, and incorporating an Indigenous lens in your go-forward plans.

 Altogether better… and safer